TryShape/tryshape/README.md

 - ✔️ Tagging a shape
 - ✔️ Cloning a shape
 - ✔️ Provide comment on a shape.
-- ✔️ More authetication mechanisms like twitter, facebook, etc.
+- ✔️ More authentication mechanisms like twitter, facebook, etc.

 If you find something is missing, `TryShape` is listening.
 Please create a feature request [from here](https://github.com/TryShape/tryshape/issues/new/choose).